Berlin International University of Applied Sciences: English Preparatory School

 All study programmes at Berlin International are taught in English.
-In order to apply and follow the courses effectively if accepted, students need to have a B2 level (or higher) English language certificate.
-If the student doesn't obtain such certificate, they can register for the English Preparatory School.
-The English Preparatory School has a year-long programme taught by a native speaker that prepares students to study in English in all four language skills, as well as vocabulary and grammar.
+To apply and follow the courses effectively if accepted, students need to have a B2 level (or higher) English language certificate.
+If the student doesn't obtain such a certificate, they can register for the English Preparatory School.
+The English Preparatory School has a year-long programme taught by a native speaker that prepares students to study English in all four language skills, as well as vocabulary and grammar.

 Research Institute

 The Research Institute was created to provide support to members of Berlin International in their research activities.
 The institute is led by both of the faculties together.
-Members of Berlin International who are interested to develop a new project that would be of benefit to the university, can contact the Institute for help.
-Rooms, equipment, books and other resources can be requested from the head of the Institute to ensure a successful funding for the project.
+Members of Berlin International who are interested to develop a new project that would be of benefit to the university can contact the Institute for help.
+Rooms, equipment, books and other resources can be requested from the head of the Institute to ensure successful funding for the project.